nelemansc/markdown-resume/markdown/resume.md

 _2016 - Present_

-* Planned/executed datacenter migrations and cloud migrations that required significant adaptation for a monolithicly architected bespoke CMS
+* Planned/executed datacenter and cloud migrations that required significant adaptation for a monolithicly architected bespoke CMS

 * Rearchitected a hosting environment for a $500+ million dollar company to meet their high traffic demands and security constraints

 * Developed a microservice architecture for a health insurance company that uses multiple AWS services & adheres to HIPAA compliance

+* Manage and lead the operations team on infrastructure delivery

 **Regis Corporation - Systems Administrator**

 _2011 - 2016_

-* Scheduled, organized & executed software rollouts across 6700 locations in the United States and Canada
+* Scheduled, organized & executed software rollouts across 6700 locations in the U.S. and Canada

-* Implemented a configuration management system for the POS systems to eliminate configuration drift
+* Implemented a configuration management system to minimize configuration drift

 Skills
 --------------------